Patient Perspective

 Apo

-After answering a series of intake questions, you can record an episode by filling in start time, duration, medication taken, impact, triggers and associated signs.
-The app then synthesizes this data and produces a report that can be printed out as a PDF and shared with your doctor listing key vertigo/dizziness monitoring indicators.
-A calendar and history of your episodes is also available, and links to some patient education resources.
+After answering a series of intake questions, you can record an episode by filling in start time, duration, medication taken, impact, triggers, and associated signs.
+The app then synthesizes this data and produces a report that can be printed out as a PDF and shared with your doctor, listing key indicators for monitoring vertigo and dizziness.
+A calendar and history of your episodes are also available, along with links to some patient education resources.

 The app is available for free in several languages, including English, French, Spanish, and Italian; Portuguese and German are coming soon.